Daily Tree Rubbings in Glass Box

 I Am Still In NY 2020 Washi, Charcoal, Glass, Tinned Copper

-I Am Still in New York is a series I began during the early months of the COVID-19 pandemic.
+I Am Still In New York is an art project created in response to the recovery from the COVID-19 pandemic.

 73日目 7.1.2020 採集場所